 Will Economy 7 save me money?

-Whether Economy 7 could save you money will depend on a number of things:
+Whether Economy 7 could save you money depends on:

 Economy 7 works best in houses that have a hot water tank and/or electric storage heaters.
-This is because you can use the cheap night-time electricity to charge them up at night, ready for use during the following day.
+This is because you can use the cheap nighttime electricity to charge them up at night, ready for using during the following day.

 Can I get a smart meter with Economy 7?